CSAllenISDClassroom/scheduling-app-model-angry-bubbles/Functionality.md

 # 3. Link to Resources

 ## Functionality \
 Page that includes a list of resources for arena scheduling.
 This includes (but is not limited to) FAQ, Course descriptions in the Academic Planning Guide, Counslors webpage, Arena Scheduling Help Ticket.
-This is located in the navigation bar at the very end and includes a list of resources to all the pages.
+This is located in the navigation bar at the vary end and includes a list of resources to all the pages.

 ## Design \
 There would be a dictionary where the key is the name of the resource and the value is the resource itself which will be linked on the website.